 A manuscript appraisal (also known as a manuscript assessment or critique) can help you identify the strengths and weaknesses of your book.

-Before embarking on self publishing your book, you should first consider getting your manuscript reviewed by a professional editor.
+Before embarking on self publishing your book, you might like to first consider having your manuscript reviewed by a professional editor.
 As an author, you may be too close to your book to spot many of its problems and inconsistencies.